-The FED 4 is a Soviet 35mm rangefinder camera that was produced by the FED Kharkov Industrial Engineering Association from 1964 to 1980.
+FED-4 is a Soviet 35mm rangefinder camera that was produced by the FED Kharkov Industrial Engineering Association from 1964 to 1980.

-The team of Sovietcameras.org admits that we do not really like the latest models of FED cameras, and one of the ugliest, in our opinion, is the FED 4 camera.
+The team of Sovietcameras.org admits that we do not really like the latest models of FED cameras, and one of the ugliest, in our opinion, is the FED-4 camera.
 Here you can clearly see the habit of the Soviet industry to create something in a hurry without really worrying about the appearance of the device.

 In the early years, the FED 4 was produced with a knob for film advance, and in 1966 the camera received a film advance lever.